influxdata/docs-v2/content/enterprise_influxdb/v1.9/guides/hardware_sizing.md

 * [Recommended cluster configurations](#recommended-cluster-configurations)
 * [Storage: type, amount, and configuration](#storage-type-amount-and-configuration)

-For OSS hardware sizing guidelines, click on following [LINK](https://docs.influxdata.com/influxdb/v1.8/guides/hardware_sizing/).
+For InfluxDB OSS instances, see [OSS hardware sizing guidelines](https://docs.influxdata.com/influxdb/v1.8/guides/hardware_sizing/).

 > **Disclaimer:** Your numbers may vary from recommended guidelines.
 Guidelines provide estimated benchmarks for implementing the most performant system for your business.